 I, along with the rest of the Eighth, got across the minefield unscathed, and we waited for the whistle to be blown to signal that the attack was to commence.

-The high shrill of the whistle sounded about five minutes later and every soldier in the British Eighth Army screamed a battle cry as we rushed towards the German defenses.
+The high shrill of the whistle sounded about five minutes later.
+I started getting my adrenaline rush when every soldier in the British Eighth Army screamed a battle cry as we rushed towards the German defenses.

 We reached about a five-foot high dirt redoubt at the edge of the encampment and started firing at the scrambling German soldiers from behind there, who were definitely caught off guard.